calebwin/stdg/README.md

 You give it a process by providing arguments to `stdg`.
 These arguments get parsed into a single command that can be executed as a process.
 Basically you can write `stdg python options.py` or `stdg ./menu` but you can't do `stdg python options.py && ./menu`.

 Then, `stdg` will run your process and read its output in exactly the same way the first usage has `stdg` reading.
 Commands get interpreted.
 Everything else gets printed as output.
-But now in addition to that, `stdg` will also sometimes print input to the process.
+But now in addition to that, `stdg` will also sometimes print input to the process itself.
 This input will be information regarding things like mouse position, mouse click, etc..
+The process can read this input one line at a time to get the mouse/key/etc. information.

 This second way of using `stdg` allows for interactivity.
 You can do things like this-